Pharmaceutical Giants Resist Maine’s “Take it Back” Drive

 Use Earth Day to Make A Global Difference

-Earth Day – now 40 years old – has always been a celebration of possibilities, a recognition that we humans must make some changes in how we treat the planet and, by extension, each other.
+Now 40 years old, Earth Day has always been a celebration of possibilities, a recognition that we humans must make some changes in how we treat the planet and, by extension, each other.